Interception

 - May conflict with existing proxy configuration

-Best for: Quick setup, applications that respect proxy settings
+Best for: Quick setup on a privileged node, apps that respect proxy settings

 VPN Mode